Supreme Court landmark win to change discrimination against marital status and cohabitation laws.

 Other public sector schemes could change their rules so unmarried couples automatically benefit from survivor’s pensions without being opted in.
 They would still have to prove that, as a couple, they had been together for two years and were financially interdependent – for example, having a joint bank account.
 But this is a start.

-This case is yet another example of why the laws for cohabitants need reform.
+This case is yet another example of why the cohabitation laws need reform.
 Family law that fails to recognise the rights of cohabiting couples in the same way as those of married couples is out of date.
 Parliament needs to now seriously consider the rights of unmarried couples and what protective measures need to be put in place; these rights have been recognised by the judiciary and it is time for law makers to follow.